Pad Kee Mao Drunken Noodles

 showing how to make Drunken Noodles (Pad Kee Mao) recipe by adding to a white bowl and garnishing with green onions and lime

 • The sauce is to live for.
-That star of Drunken Noodles is the sauce.
-If you’ve attempted making Pad Kee Mao in the past and it wasn’t spectacular, it means your sauce recipe wasn’t spectacular.
 This sauce is everything it should be.
-The chilies bring the heat, the soy sauce and oyster sauce add the savory depth, fish sauce adds the umami richness, rice vinegar and sugar add the sweet tart notes and basil adds the fragrant, anise forward finish.
-Best of all, you can make this spectacular sauce with pantry friendly ingredients as detailed below.
+The chilies bring the heat, the soy sauce and oyster sauce add the savory depth, the fish sauce adds the umami richness, rice vinegar, and sugar add the sweet, tart notes, and the basil adds the fragrant, anise-forward finish.

 • You get to choose the spice level.
-Thai Drunken Noodles is known for its heat and spicy flavor but the great thing about making it at home is you get to customize the heat!
-You can use less Thai chilies, swap them for serrano peppers, jalapeno peppers or use chili garlic sauce to taste.
+You can use fewer Thai chilies, swap them for serrano peppers, or jalapeno peppers or use chili garlic sauce to taste.
 Now everyone, even the kiddos, can enjoy this Pad Kee Mao recipe with their own customized spice level.

 • The recipe is adaptable.
-This Pad Kee Mao recipe allows for all sorts of substitutions.
-In an ideal world you would make it with Thai holy basil, Thai Birdseye chilies and fresh rice noodles, but it can also be made with easy pantry friendly swaps such as regular or dried basil, garlic chili sauce and dried rice noodles or fettuccine.
-You can use any protein you wish instead of chicken such as ground pork, shrimp or even tofu and any veggies you heart desires or your fridge necessitates.
+In an ideal world, you would make it with Thai holy basil, Thai Birdseye chilies, and fresh rice noodles, but it can also be made with easy swaps such as regular or dried basil, garlic chili sauce, and dried rice noodles or fettuccine.

 FOR THE PROTEIN